Understanding gestational diabetes fact sheet

 Gestational diabetes is a form of diabetes that occurs during pregnancy.
 About 12–14% of pregnant women will develop gestational diabetes, usually around the 24th to 28th week of pregnancy.

-In most cases, blood glucose levels return to the normal range after the baby is born and the woman no longer has diabetes.
+In most cases, blood glucose levels return to target ranges after the baby is born and the woman no longer has diabetes.
 However, some women will continue to have high blood glucose levels after delivery, leading to a diagnosis of type 2 diabetes.

 Diabetes is a condition where there is too much glucose (sugar) in the bloodstream.

 Glucose is an important source of energy for your body.
 It comes from carbohydrate foods that you eat, such as bread, pasta, rice, cereals, fruits, starchy vegetables, milk and yoghurt.
 Your body breaks down carbohydrates into glucose, which then enters your bloodstream.

 Insulin is needed to allow glucose from the bloodstream to enter the body cells and be used for energy.
 Insulin is made in the body by your pancreas.